archivesspace/tech-docs/ASTRO/src/content/docs/administration/backup.md

+---
-# Backup and recovery
+title: Backup and recovery
+---

 ## Managing your own backups

 Performing regular backups of your MySQL database is critical.
 ArchivesSpace stores all of your records data in the database, so as long as you have backups of your database then you can always recover from errors and failures.

 If you are running MySQL, the `mysqldump` utility can dump the database schema and data to a file.
 It's a good idea to run this with the `--single-transaction` option to avoid locking your database tables while your backups run.
 It is also essential to use the `--routines` flag, which will include functions and stored procedures in the